-1. Pick two strategies you like best to help solve problems and resolve conflicts.
-Try to practice these strategies in the days and weeks to come to build better relationships.
-Put an "X" in the boxes next to the two choices you are making:

-Make sure to check for others' perspectives (to see the whole "elephant")

-Follow the steps on the problem-solving path

-Weigh pros and cons in options for solutions

-Use "Yes and " instead of "Yes but "

-Use levels of agreement

-Find the positive opportunities in setbacks

-Describe a strategy of your own:

-2. Think of a situation where you might use these strategies:

-3. Think of a person with whom you can practice or apply these strategies:
+1. strategies in the days and weeks to come to build better relationships.
+Put an "X" in the boxes next to the two choices you are making: ☐ Make sure to check for others' perspectives (to see the whole "elephant") ☐ Follow the steps on the problem-solving path ☐ Weigh pros and cons in options for solutions ☐ Use "Yes and " instead of "Yes but " ☐ Use levels of agreement ☐ Find the positive opportunities in setbacks ☐ Describe a strategy of your own: 2.
+Think of a situation where you might use these strategies: 3.
+Think of a person with whom you can practice or apply these strategies:

-٥. Think of a person with whom you can practice of apply these strategies.